On asymptotic expansions of ergodic integrals for $\Z^d$-extensions of translation flows: Abstract

 Notice that for symmetric obstacles, one has two automorphisms $\tau_h$ and $\tau_v$ of the surface which exchange the two copies horizontally or vertically.
 Notice that these automorphisms commute with the vertical and horizontal Dehn twists and

-\begin{lemma} Frobenius function for Dehn twists on symmetric wind-tree models have zero average drift. \end{lemma} \begin{proof} Consider the horizontal Dehn twist $D_h$.
-It preserves the top two copies of the folded out surface and the bottom two.
-But as the $\tau_v$ automorphism sends $\gamma_h$ to $-\gamma_h$, the Frobenius fonction for $D_h$ satisfies $F \circ \tau_h = - F$.
-Thus its integral is zero on the surface. \end{proof}
+\begin{lemma} The Frobenius function for the Dehn twists on the plus-shaped wind-tree models have zero average drift. \end{lemma}

+\begin{proof} Consider the horizontal Dehn twist $D_h$.
+It preserves the top two copies of the unfolded surface in \Cref{fig:pluswind} (right) and also the bottom two.
+But as the $\tau_v$ automorphism sends $\gamma_h$ to $-\gamma_h$, the Frobenius function for $D_h$ satisfies $F \circ \tau_h = - F$.
+Thus its integral on the surface is zero.
+The argument for the vertical Dehn twist $D_v$ is the same; it preserves the left two copies of the unfolded surface and also the right two. \end{proof}